Gaming32/world-host-server-kotlin/README.md

 ## Configuring
 ```
 -p --port          : What port the server will bind to
--P --punchPort     : What the punch server will bind to (0 to disable)
 -a --baseAddr      : What address the server will use for proxy connections
 -j --inJavaPort    : Port to use for incoming java connections
 -J --exJavaPort    : Port to use for outgoing java connections